 Save progress and finish on any device; download & print anytime

 Securely sign online and invite others to sign

 Making an Iowa Eviction Notice

 If you own or manage property in Iowa, you can use an Eviction Notice to warn a renter of upcoming legal action if they will not abide by the agreed-upon terms and conditions of the rental contract that they signed or do not move out as requested.
 Creating this official notice can help to re-set expectations with the tenant and put the arrangement back in good standing.
 That said, in some situations, there is no resolution, and going to court is unavoidable.
 Suited for all types of residential property, our Eviction Notice for Iowa can be used by any landlord with tenants in Davenport, Cedar Rapids, Des Moines, and in all other cities across the Hawkeye State.

 Generally speaking, the answer is yes, and you may use an Iowa Eviction Notice (specifically known as a 3-Day Notice to Quit for Non-Payment of Rent) to initiate the process.
 However, as a result of COVID-19, there are some limitations and special protections in place for tenants who have been unable to pay rent.
 Despite the fact that the extended eviction moratorium has been struck down at the federal level, the state of Iowa has the authority to create and enforce its own guidelines for residential evictions.
-Keep up with the current developments for Iowa or consult a local lawyer, if you remain uncertain.
+Keep up with the consult a local lawyer, if you remain uncertain.

 In order to file an eviction lawsuit in Iowa, you should always provide a Notice of Eviction.
 Here are a few situations where you might need to use one: